-The original proposal of Optimality Theory by Prince & Smolensky (1993) handled inventories by constraint interaction and the device of 'richness of the base'.
+The original proposal of Optimality Theory by Prince & Smolensky (1993) handled inventories by the device of Richness of the Base and constraint interaction.
 As in the featural markedness accounts mentioned above, a marked phonological element was only allowed to surface in a language if the unmarked counterpart of that phonological element also surfaced in that language.
-Prince & Smolensky's approach is therefore problematic for the same reason as mentioned earlier: it cannot account for the 'excluded centre' effect, where marked segments appear without their unmarked counterparts, as noted by Flemming (1995: 37, 2004: 235, 2005: 164, 2006: 250).
+Prince & Smolensky's approach is therefore problematic for the same reason as mentioned earlier: it cannot account for the "excluded centre" effect, where marked segments appear without the unmarked counterpart, as noted by Flemming (1995 [2002: 37], 2004: 235, 2005: 164, 2006: 250).
 So an OT account requires something more than just markedness and faithfulness constraints.

-Flemming (1995) translated Lindblom's dispersion idea, and specifically ten Bosch's idea of maximising the minimum distance, into OT by introducing MinDist constraints, which explicitly militate against inventories with small auditory distances between its members.
-Dispersion constraints such as Flemming's MINDIST, as well as the reformulations by Padgett (2001) and Sanders (2003), work very well in formalising the dispersion idea.
+Flemming (1995) translated Lindblom's dispersion idea, and specifically Ten Bosch's idea of maximizing the minimum distance, into OT by introducing MINDIST constraints, which explicitly militate against inventories with small auditory distances between its members.
+Dispersion constraints such as Flemming's MINDIST, as well as the reformulations by Padgett (2001) and Sanders (2003), work very well in formalizing the dispersion idea.
 However, they are explicitly teleological with respect to auditory dispersion.
-Furthermore, an empirical problem is that these constraints evaluate multiple inputs at a time: they can be said to evaluate whole inventories (Flemming 1995: 33-35, Boersma 1998: 361, McCarthy 2002: 226-227) or even entire languages (Padgett 2003a: 311.
-Flemming 2004: 268).
-These constraints are therefore hard to reconcile with the single-input constraints introduced by Prince & Smolensky, and the tableaux are hard to reconcile with tableaux that basically evaluate the processing of a single form in production (Prince & Smolensky 1993) or comprehension (Smolensky 1996).
-Flemming's and Padgett's general defence is that phonological theory is about possible languages, rather than about processing single forms.
-We feel that this standpoint underestimates the power of Optimality Theory as a decision mechanism: when used to evaluate single inputs, OT can be and has been applied successfully to processes such as production, comprehension and acquisition.
+Furthermore, an empirical problem is that these constraints evaluate multiple inputs at a time: they can be said to evaluate whole inventories (Flemming 1995 [2002: 33-35], Boersma 1998: 361, McCarthy 2002: 226-227) or even entire languages (Padgett 2003a: 311, Flemming 2004: 268).
+These constraints are therefore hard to reconcile with the single-input constraints introduced by Prince & Smolensky, and the tableaus are hard to reconcile with tableaus that basically evaluate the processing of a single form in production (Prince & Smolensky 1993) or comprehension (Smolensky 1996).
+The general defence by Flemming and Padgett is that phonological theory is about possible languages, rather than about processing single forms.
+We feel that this standpoint underestimates the power of Optimality Theory as a decision mechanism: when used to evaluate single inputs, OT can be and has been applied successfully to processes such as production, comprehension, and acquisition.
 If dispersion effects can be shown to emerge in OT even from modelling single-form processing, OT will not have to be invoked separately to evaluate the entire language.

-The fact that Flemming, Padgett and Sanders handle dispersion effects by dedicated inherently teleological means (the dispersion constraints) in a synchronic grammar is sometimes seen as unproblematic (e.g. Hayes & Steriade 2004: 27), but a theory in which these effects arise automatically as side effects of more general independently needed devices should be preferred by Occam's razor, if such a theory exists.
-Padgett (2003b: 80) realises this shortcoming and suggests that dispersion constraints may just express abstract observations about inventories while at the same time the real underlying mechanism may be more concrete and perhaps not explicitly goal-oriented.
+The fact that Flemming, Padgett and Sanders handle dispersion effects by dedicated inherently teleological means (the dispersion constraints) in a synchronic grammar is sometimes seen as unproblematic (e.g. Hayes & Steriade 2004: 27), but a theory in which these effects arise automatically as side effects of more general independently needed devices should be preferred by Occam's razor if such a theory exists.
+Padgett (2003b: 80) realizes this shortcoming and suggests that dispersion constraints may just express abstract observations about inventories while at the same time the real underlying mechanism may be more concrete and perhaps not explicitly goal-oriented.
 We agree, and in the present paper we provide just such an underlying mechanism within OT (in §7.6 we show that it also works in other constraint-based frameworks).
-Providing the underlying mechanism is necessary because we seek the locus of explanation in an acquisition bias on the part of the learner; formalising acquisition has to be done with the constraints that are in the learner's brain, not with constraints that describe behaviour at a higher level of abstraction.
+Providing the underlying mechanism is necessary because we seek the locus of explanation in an acquisition bias on the part of the learner; formalizing acquisition has to be done with the constraints that are in the learner's brain, not with constraints that describe behaviour at a higher level of abstraction.